NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 sudo LD_PRELOAD=/home/filiperodrigues/nvidiascape-exploit/poc.so find

-You will end you with the same /owned
+You will end up with the same /owned file as in the original exploit.

-The poc.so itself is rather simple: upon init, it creates a /owned file, then write some content to it.
+The poc.so itself is rather simple: upon init, it creates a /owned file, then writes some content to it.

 1